jekymin8232/vitalguardai-com/README.md

+# AI for the 6.8 Billion
+### Big Tech AI is for the 2 billion with infrastructure.
+Offline AI is ethical AI for the remaining 6.8 billion.

 > ### 💡 Executive Summary
 > * **Who I Am:** Morgan J., a South Korean Offline AI Architect & Systems Designer focused on Privacy-by-Design and Digital Sovereignty.
 > * **What I Built:** Lightweight, zero-dependency Offline AI & acoustic/ultrasonic communication protocols that operate without cloud infrastructure, internet connectivity, or personal data collection—designed for the 6.8 billion people in resource-constrained environments.